sarahforzley/universal-docs/getting-started/docker.md

 #### Mount a volume

-The `docker run` command will allow you to mount a volume for persistent storage.
-This needs to be mounted to the /root folder.
+The `docker run` command allows you to mount a volume for persistent storage.
+Mount the volume to the /root folder.

 **Mount a volume on container in Windows**

-The following command mounts the folder `C:\docker\volumes\PSU` to `/root` on your container
+The following command mounts the folder `C:\docker\volumes\PSU` to `/root` on your container:

 ```
 docker pull ironmansoftware/universal